chrisgrieser/obsidian-theme-design-utilities/README.md

 ### Cycle between All Three Modes
 Cycles between Source Mode, Live Preview, and Reading Mode.
 Set a hotkey to quickly check how the theme looks in all three view modes.

+### Cycle between all installed Themes
+Cycles between all installed themes.
+As opposed to the Theme Switcher Plugin, this does not open a modal, but rather directly switches to the next installed theme.

+### Light/Dark Mode Toggle
+A simple command to toggle between light and dark mode.
+Set a hotkey to quickly change the mode of the theme.

 <img src="https://user-images.githubusercontent.com/73286100/148293043-c16e8d32-489d-4f14-9b26-9d00c6a83901.gif" alt="Screen Recording 2022-01-05 at 22 36 10" width=60%>

 ### Freeze Obsidian